Training Outcomes Within Your Budget!

 Who uses PHP?

 Several well-established companies and major tech corporations utilise PHP to run their server operations and achieve remarkable results.
+If you're preparing to join such companies, reviewing PHP Interview Questions can help you excel.
 Some of the tech giants that use PHP are listed below.

 a) Wikipedia: It is one of the world’s biggest sources of information on internet.
 It is built in PHP.